Jonathan-KAB/25662026_E_Commerce_Final/STOCK_AND_SERVICE_UPDATES.md

 ## ✅ Completed Features

 ### 1. Stock Quantity Display
-Stock quantities are now displayed throughout the application:
+Stock levels are shown everywhere now:

 #### **Product Listing Page** (`all_product.php`)
-- Shows "In Stock (X available)" for items with stock > 10
+- Shows "In Stock (X available)" when there's plenty (> 10)
-- Shows "⚠️ Only X left!" for low stock (≤ 10 items)
+- Shows "⚠️ Only X left!" when running low (≤ 10 items)
-- Shows "❌ Out of Stock" for items with 0 stock
+- Shows "❌ Out of Stock" when it's gone (0 stock)
-- Disables "Add to Cart" button for out-of-stock items
+- "Add to Cart" button gets disabled when out of stock

 #### **Product Detail Page** (`single_product.php`)
-- Large prominent stock availability box
+- Big prominent box showing stock status
-- Green box for in-stock items
+- Green for in stock
-- Red box for out-of-stock items
+- Red for out of stock
-- Yellow/orange warning for low stock
+- Yellow/orange warning when running low
-- Shows exact quantity available
+- Shows exactly how many are left
-- Disables "Add to Cart" button when out of stock
+- Disables "Add to Cart" when out of stock

 #### **Seller Profile Page** (`seller_profile.php`)
-- Same stock display on seller's product listings
+- Same stock display on the seller's product listings
-- Matches the styling from all_product.php
+- Looks just like all_product.php

 ### 2. Service Type Display